n8n-io/n8n-docs/docs/example/workflow_mautic1.md

-You can download the workflow as javascriptfile <a href="downloadables/newordermautic.js" download>here</a> and add it on your Workflow² instanz using drag&drop, or by opening the file in an editor and copy&paste the code directly into Workflow².
+You can download the workflow as javascriptfile <a href="downloadables/newordermautic.js" download>here</a> and add it on your Workflow² instance using drag&drop, or by opening the file in an editor and copy&paste the code directly into Workflow².